Learn how to turn edible wild violets into delicious violet sugar for decorating cakes and cookies.

 And yes, you can make this with other flowers!
-So if violet season has long since ended where you live try this with other edible blooms.
+So if the violet season has long since ended where you live try this with other edible blooms.
 Hello, roses!!!
 Oh yeah, I made a video of it on my youtube channel.
 Press play below!
 Are you subscribed to my youtube channel yet?
 By subscribing you’ll get updates whenever I post a new video.
 Videos are fun.
 You should subscribe.
-K, I’ll stop being such a weirdo now.
-But subscribe here if you wanna see more weird from your favorite weirdo.
+Thank you for coming to my ted talk.

 Wild Violet Sugar